 ^{} Student must have completed the BEGBCIS class for two semesters at a Texas public high school with an overall average of 80.
 ITSC 1309 is a local articulation.
 POFI 1401 is the statewide articulation for BEGBCIS.
-Tech prep credits at LC are free to students pursuing tech-prep degrees.
-Others pay the per-credit-hour fee (\$10/credit hour).
+Tech Prep Credits at LC are free to students pursuing tech-prep degrees.
+Others pay the pre-credit-hour fee (\$10 per credit hour).

-[#] Must also be approved by English department chair; student must also have a passing THEA (or alternate) reading score or TSI exemption on reading.
+[#] Must also be approved by English Department Chair, student must also have a passing THEA (or alternate) reading score or TSI exemption on reading.